You are here

 This framework serves as a call to action for improving how writing is taught in Colorado’s elementary and secondary schools, and it serves as a resource for districts and schools to create a framework for developing a district and school wide writing initiative and framework.

+Why should educators and leaders refer to reading and writing research to guide instructional decisions and practices?
 Historically, research and pedagogy have separated reading and writing instruction (Shanahan, 2006); however, studies over the past 40 years have concluded that reading and writing are interrelated (e.g., Jenkins et al., 2004Berninger et al., 2002Abbott & Berninger, 1993Tierney & Shanahan, 1996Juel et al., 1986Juel, 1988, 1983; Loban, 1963Shanahan, 1984), and neuroimaging studies have shown that writing and reading activate overlapping brain regions (Pugh et al., 2006).
 Furthermore, instruction that has focused on the transfer of skills show that writing instruction has a positive effect on reading (Weiser & Mathes, 2011Graham & Hebert, 2011; Tierney & Shanahan, 1991) and reading instruction on writing (Shanahan, 2006).

 When we think about reading, especially early reading, Hollis Scarborough comes to mind.
 In 2001, Scarborough developed a model of reading that depicts the multiple skills required to successfully read as strands in a rope.
 The model goes beyond the simple five-component model identified by the Reading Panel (2000).
-The reading rope identifies five language comprehension skills and three-word recognition skills.
-The word-recognition (lower) strands (phonological awareness, decoding, and sight recognition of familiar words) work together as the reader becomes accurate, fluent, and increasingly automatic with repetition and practice.
-Concurrently, the language-comprehension (upper) strands (background knowledge, vocabulary, language structures, verbal reasoning, and literacy knowledge) reinforce one another and then weave together with the word-recognition strands.
-The strands in the rope become more tightly intertwined as students become increasingly more strategic and automatic in their ability to apply and transfer all of the skills until they finally become skill readers.
-This does not happen overnight; it requires high-quality instruction and practice overtime.
+The reading rope identifies five language comprehension skills and three word recognition skills.

-With a nod to Hollis Scarborough’s (2001) Reading Rope, Joan Sedita has created the Writing Rope.
+With a nod to Hollis Scarborough’s (2001) Reading Rope, Joan Sedita created the Writing Rope.
 Sedita’s (2019) writing rope provides a framework for explicit writing instruction that organizes multiple writing skills, strategies, and techniques into five components that represents the elements of a comprehensive writing curriculum: critical thinking, syntax, text structure, writing craft, and transcription.
 Instruction for most elements can be readily integrated into instruction in all content areas.
 For example, stages of the writing processexplicit instruction of strategies for writing about or in response to reading, activities to improve sentence and paragraph writing, and text structures for the three types of writing (i.e., informational/expository, argumentative/opinionated, and narrative).
 The strands in the rope become more tightly intertwined as students become increasingly more strategic and automatic in their ability to apply and transfer all of the skills until they finally become skill writers.
-This does not happen overnight; it requires high-quality instruction and practice overtime.
+This does not happen overnight; it requires high-quality instruction and practice over time.

 Organization of the Colorado Framework for Writing Instruction